-As you descend, you are entering the second barren habitat at the preserve- the sand barrens.
-Like the pine barrens, the sand barrens are marked by sandy soil with few trees and an abundance of groundcover.
-This area is an abandoned sand mine, but there are multiple operating ones along the shore of the Patuxent River.
+As you descend, you enter the second barren habitat at the preserve- the sand barrens.
+Like the pine barrens, the sand barrens are marked by sandy soil with few trees and an abundance of ground cover.
+This area is an abandoned sand mine, a place that was used to harvest and sell sand.

-The United States is home to over 4,000 native species of bee, with over 400 found in Maryland.
+There are still multiple operating mines along the shore of the Patuxent River as you drive up Sands Rd.
+The United States is home to over 4,000 native species of bees, with over 400 found in Maryland.
 Perdita bradleyi is one of them.
 It is an uncommon bee with a range from Alabama to New York.
 Thousands of nest sites were found in the sand barrens, surprising researchers because they had only been found in one other location in all of Maryland.
-In fact, five bees never recorded in

-Maryland have been found at Jug Bay.
-Perdita bradleyi is one of many rare species found here, which is why it is such an important conservation location.12
+In fact, five bees never recorded in Maryland have been found at Jug Bay.
+Perdita bradleyi is one of many rare species found here, which is why Jug Bay is such an important conservation location.12

-Abovet: Perdita bradleyi, a native, rare ground bee species that calls Jug Bay home.
+Above: Perdita bradleyi, a native, rare ground bee species that calls Jug Bay home.

 Did you know that not all bees sting?
 Only the females do!
 Many people confuse bees with wasps and other stinging insects.
-While all pollinators, not all stinging insects are bees.
+While all are pollinators, not all stinging insects are bees.